Tiglath-Pileser III: Early campaigns

 In addition to his reforms, Tiglath-Pileser's reign is marked by a series of large-scale military campaigns in all directions.
-Though Tiglath-Pileser recorded his military exploits in great detail in his "annals", written on sculpted stone slabs decorating his palace in Nimrud, these are unfortunately poorly preserved, meaning that for several of his campaigns it is only possible to produce a broad outline.
+Though Tiglath-Pileser recorded his military exploits in great detail in his "annals", written on sculpted stone slabs decorating his palace in Nimrud, these are poorly preserved, meaning that for several of his campaigns it is only possible to produce a broad outline.
 Tiglath-Pileser's first campaign was conducted already in 744, when he assaulted Babylonian lands on the east side of the Tigris river.
 This conflict was resolved swiftly, with the Assyro-Babylonian border shifted in Tiglath-Pileser's favor.
 In 743, Tiglath-Pileser campaigned in the region around the Zagros Mountains, where he created the two new provinces Bit‐Ḫamban and Parsua.
 The new Zagros provinces were founded along a highly important trade route, the predecessor of the later Silk Road.

 The Assyrian successes in 744 and 743 demonstrated to the empire's neighbors that the time of Assyrian stagnation was over.
-Tiglath-Pileser's success inspired Iranzu, king of the Mannaeans (a people who lived in northwestern Iran) to personally meet with Tiglath-Pileser in 744 and forge an alliance.
+Tiglath-Pileser's success inspired Iranzu, king of the Mannaeans, a people who lived in northwestern Iran, to personally meet with Tiglath-Pileser in 744 and forge an alliance.
 Iranzu's predecessors had usually maintained their kingdom's independence through changing allegiance between Urartu and Assyria, but Iranzu made a firm choice to side with Assyria and Tiglath-Pileser eagerly accepted the alliance since Iranzu's realm was ideally placed to protect Assyria from Urartian raids.

 These developments worried Sarduri II of Urartu, who intensified his efforts to oppose and overtake Assyrian hegemony.
 Later in 743, Sarduri arrived at the Euphrates river border of Assyria with his army, his forces bolstered by troops sent by various kingdoms and states in Syria.
 In the same year, Tiglath-Pileser engaged Sarduri in battle near Arpad.
 Unlike the Assyrian defeat by Arpad eleven years earlier, Tiglath-Pileser won the battle, one of the greatest triumphs of his reign.
-Sarduri was forced to flee the battle and was pursued all the way back to the Urartian capital of Tushpa.
+Sarduri was forced to flee the battle and was pursued back to the Urartian capital of Tushpa.